programmeramin/programmeramin/README.md

 ## Hi there 👋,
-### Hi, I'm Amin, a self-taught Full-Stack Developer from Bangladesh 🇧🇩.
+### Hi, I'm Amin, a self-taught Full-Stack Developer from Bangladesh.
 I specialize in building scalable, high-performance web applications, focusing on crafting beautiful and user-friendly interfaces.

 💡 What I Bring:
 🎯 Frontend Enthusiast: Passionate about building responsive, dynamic, and accessible UIs.